cppcooper/time-tracker/README.md

 # time-tracker
-Command line time Tracker for session/accumulated time.
+Command line time tracker for session/accumulated time.

 ## Install
 This requires ncurses to build.